LinuxCommandLibrary

 PARAMETERS

-The path to the RPM file from which to extract the CPIO archive.
-If omitted, rpm2cpio reads the RPM data from standard input.
+The path to the RPM package file from which the CPIO archive is to be extracted.
+If not specified, rpm2cpio reads the RPM package from standard input.

 DESCRIPTION